 Step 1: Navigate to the Company Settings page.

-Step 2: Under Users (or on the App Settings screen, under the Lead Developer section), click Create User.
+Step 2: Under Users (or on the App Settings screen, under the Lead Developer section), select Create User.

-Step 3: Enter the user’s Name and Email, and then click Create User.
+Step 3: Enter the user’s Name and Email, then select Create User.

 Initially, new users don’t have permission to access any apps.
 For a user to view the required apps or activity, you must assign them a role.